tiran/defusedxml/README.md

 ### PHP

-PHP's SimpleXML API is vulnerable to quadratic entity expansion and loads entites from local and remote resources.
+PHP's SimpleXML API is vulnerable to quadratic entity expansion and loads entities from local and remote resources.
 The option `LIBXML_NONET` disables network access but still allows local file access.
 `LIBXML_NOENT` seems to have no effect on entity expansion in PHP 5.4.6.